Skip to main content

 Prerequisites

 Before upgrading, we highly recommend making a complete backup of your USB flash device.
-You can do this by copying the entire contents of the "flash" share to a separate computer.
+You can use Unraid Connect to create the backup or you can do it manually via the WebGUI:

 1. Boot your server up and login to the web interface